dotnet/Silk.NET/website/blog/dec-2021/structure-chaining.md

 points, specifically building the [Singly Linked Lists](https://en.wikipedia.org/wiki/Linked_list) (or chains) of structures that are frequently used to pass information to, and from, the API.

-Up to now, it was not unusual to have to write quite a lot of unsafe code to work with the Vulkan API.
+Up until now, it was not unusual to have to write quite a lot of unsafe code to work with the Vulkan API.
 For example, to query device features you would need to create a chain of empty structures to be populated by the API:

 ```csharp